Group Policy Settings

 After importing the settings, you can have an itemized view of the settings associated with each GPO before you decide which GPO to assign.
 You can assign the GPO to different AD groups, just like you assign other actions.
 If you assign GPOs to an individual user directly, the settings do not take effect.
 A group can contain users and machines.
 Machine-level settings take effect if the related machine belongs to the group.
 User-level settings take effect if the current user belongs to the group.

 For machine-level settings to take effect immediately, restart the Citrix WEM Agent Host Service.
-For user-level settings to take effect immediately, users need to log off and log back on.
+For user-level settings to take effect immediately, users must log off and log back on.

 Group Policy settings

-To ensure that Group Policy settings can be processed properly, verify that Citrix WEM User Logon Service is enabled on the WEM agents.
+For WEM agents to process Group Policy settings properly, verify that Citrix WEM User Logon Service is enabled on them.

 Group Policy Object list